 - Adding or bypassing a plugin can change its latency.
 Some plugins have internal controls (like "lookahead", "oversampling", or "quality") that change their latency. - Latency offsets are recalculated when you "stop" the transport.
 So if you hear a delay or phasing caused by plugin latency, try stopping and restarting playback. - Tracks can accommodate "unlimited" latency by buffering the audio from disk earlier than it is needed. - Mix buses are limited to 8192 samples of latency compensation.
 If the total latency of all plug-ins in a mix bus exceeds 8192 samples, then a time offset will occur. - "Buses" created with the Add Track/Bus dialog (we call these "utility buses") do not support latency compensation.

-10.1.
-Scanning for Plug-Ins
+9.1.
+Plug-in Selector